 Unmoderated versus moderated

-Since we are doing a mixed card sort, we will need to recruit more participants.
-Ideally, you will recruit ten to fifteen participants for open card sorting and about thirty to fifty participants for closed and hybrid sorting variations.
-In this case, we settle for forty users to validate our results for the hybrid card sort.
+Since we're doing a mixed card sort, we'll need to recruit more participants.
+Ideally, you'll recruit 10 to 15 participants for open card sorting and about 30 to 50 participants for closed and hybrid sorting variations.
+In this case, we settle for 40 users to validate our results for the hybrid card sort.

-Since forty is a large number to recruit and host, we can mix moderated and unmoderated card sorting.
-We start with ten moderated card sorts, followed by unmoderated testing with the other thirty to confirm the initial results.
+Since 40 is a large number to recruit and host, we can mix moderated and unmoderated card sorting.
+We start with ten moderated card sorts, followed by unmoderated testing with the other 30 to confirm the initial results.

 You can always choose to do more moderated before the unmoderated card sorts, in case you feel you don't have sufficient data.